-Participation.
-You may miss 3 class sessions during the quarter, including absences due to illness or family emergiencies; however, you will be dropped from the class if you miss more than 3 classes.
+You may miss 3 class sessions during the quarter, including absences due to illness or family emergiencies; however, each class missed beyond three will result in you being dropped from the class.
 If you are late by more than 20 minutes or leave early by more than 20 minutes you will be marked absent for 1/2 class.
-If you know already know that you will be absent more than 3 times during the quarter, please wait to take the class at another time!
+You must participate fully in discussions and class activities.
+If you know already that you will be absent more than 3 times during the quarter, please wait to take the class at another time!

 5% Mathematical Autobiography.
-Due Tue., Jan.
-17. See 2nd page of this sheet for a description.
+Due the third class session, Tue., Sep.
+30. See page 2 this sheet for a description.

 5% Essay.
 A short paper on a subject related to the course that catches your interest.
 References will be provided by the instructor.
-Due date Tuesday, Feb.
-7
+Due date Th., Nov.
+13.